viniciuskloppel/kite/README.md

 ## Starting Kite

-Using the local cluster (ie, `solana-test-validator` running on your machine):
+To use the local cluster (ie, `solana-test-validator` running on your machine):

 ```typescript
 import { connect } from "@helius/kite";